tategakibunko/TypeNovelReader/README.md

 # TypeNovelReader

-TypeNovelReader is reader application for the text written by [TypeNovel](https://github.com/tategakibunko/TypeNovel).
+TypeNovelReader is reader application for [TypeNovel](https://github.com/tategakibunko/TypeNovel).

-If you write novel according to spec of [SemanticNovel](https://github.com/tategakibunko/SemanticNovel), plenty of context information is applied to reader UI.
+If you write novel according to the spec of [SemanticNovel](https://github.com/tategakibunko/SemanticNovel), plenty of context information is applied to reader UI.

 ## Feature